 Sheila Evard, Retired Executive: Columbia, TN

-Stellasue is truly the most wonderful and caring teacher I have ever had (and this includes the best minds Harvard could serve up!).
+Stellasue is truly the most wonderful and caring teacher I have ever had (and this includes the best minds Harvard could serve up!)
 There isn’t a time that I begin to write when I don’t think about the profound lessons and insights she has shared with me.
-Her thoughts on transformation lines and various energies (personally I love straight-talk!) has given me both a practical and spiritual toolkit.
+Her teachings on transformation lines, and various energies, has given me both a practical and spiritual toolkit.
+(Personally I love straight-talk!)
 Though I studied poetry with Stellasue, I have been writing music as well for a couple of years now and what I learned with Stellasue has enriched that dimension of my creative life as well, my writing and my work.
 They say that when we learn another language we gain a new soul.
 I gained many souls working with Stellasue and will always be deeply appreciative and in her debt.

 Stellasue is equal parts best friend, biggest fan, and dragon-lady; she wants her students to succeed and pushes hard.
 If one is favored by the gods, one finds Stellasue.
 After that, the only way to fail as a writer, is to give up, lie down, and die.